KPZ equation from a class of nonlinear SPDEs in infinite volume: Introduction

 Above, $\xi$ is a space-time white noise, i.e. a Gaussian process on $[0,\infty)\times\R$ with covariance kernel { $\E\xi_{\t,\X}\xi_{\s,\Y}=\delta_{\s=\t}\delta_{\X=\Y}$}.
 In this paper, we take the Cole-Hopf solution given by defining $\mathbf{h}:=\alpha\beta^{-1}\log\mathbf{Z}$, where { $\mathbf{Z}$} solves

-To be precise, if we let { $\mathbf{H}$} be the Gaussian heat kernel associated to { $\partial_{\t}-\alpha\partial_{\X}^{2}$}, then we say that a (mild or Duhamel) solution to \eqref{eq:she} is a function on $[0,\infty)\times\R$ which solves the following It\^{o}-Walsh stochastic integral equation:
+To be precise, if we let { $\mathbf{H}$} be the Gaussian heat kernel associated to { $\partial_{\t}-\alpha\partial_{\X}^{2}$}, then we say that a (mild or Duhamel) solution to \eqref{eq:she} is a function on $[0,\infty)\times\R$ which solves the following stochastic integral equation:

 To see \eqref{eq:kpz} as a model for interface fluctuations, take a Gaussian free field on $\R$.
 Its natural Langevin dynamics is the \emph{additive} stochastic heat equation given by \eqref{eq:kpz} with { $\beta=0$}.
 Finally, to give the dynamics a slope-dependence, one introduces the quadratic first-order term.
-We emphasize, however, that this reasoning makes the choice of a Gaussian free field to be a local model for the interface and the choice of a quadratic function of { $\partial_{\X}\mathbf{h}$}.
+We emphasize, however, that this reasoning makes the choice of a Gaussian free field and the choice of a quadratic function of { $\partial_{\X}\mathbf{h}$}.

 A popular generalization of this to non-Gaussian field theories \cite{HH,Spohn} and non-quadratic nonlinearities \cite{HQ} gives rise to another \abbr{SPDE} that is often known as a \emph{Ginzburg-Landau} \abbr{SPDE} \cite{HH,Spohn}.
 It is given by